anwai98/Skin-Lesion/README.md

 > Note : Comments are provided for easier explanation.
 For more information, contact me!

 ## Challenge Results (MAIA - 3rd Semester)
-Our Methodology won the 1st Place in both the Binary with 90.8% Accuracy and Multi-Class 92% Accuracy (0.857 Kappa Score) in the Deep Learning Based Classification Challenges.
+Our Methodology won the 1st Place in both the Binary with 90.8% Accuracy and Multi-Class 92% Accuracy (0.857 Kappa Score) on the Test Dataset in the Deep Learning Based Classification Challenges.